MaxLeekj/CHO_reactor_modeling/README.md

 The Kinetic model is as follows (excluding the Bleed, Haversting and Suppl terms since we are simulating a fed batch model):

 ![1740845044268](image/README/1740845044268.png)

+Second step is to use the following model to generate data to train a Recurrent Neural Network to predict concentration profiles based on various reactor inlet conditions (ie. concentration, temperature, flowrate).